Robert LewandowskiPolish Footballer

 Robert established himself as a top European striker during four seasons at Borussia Dortmund between 2010 and 2014.

-Lewandowski won two Bundesliga titles at Dortmund before he completed a controversial move to Bayern Munich in 2014.
+Lewandowski won two Bundesliga titles at Dortmund before he completed a move to their German rivals Bayern Munich in 2014.

-Lewandowski scored on his international debut in a 2-0 win against San Marino in September 2008.
+Lewandowski scored on his international debut in a 2-0 win against San Marino in September 2008 and is the all-time top goal-scorer for Poland.

 Robert spent seven seasons at MKS Varsovia Warsaw before the striker moved to Znicz Pruszkow.